sandeepkumar17/CleanArch/README.md

 ### Introduction ###

-This article covers creation of sample CRUD API in .NET 6.0 using clean architecture.
+This article covers the creation of a sample CRUD API in .NET 6.0 using clean architecture.
 [Read the full documentation here](https://dev.to/techiesdiary/net-60-clean-architecture-using-repository-pattern-and-dapper-with-logging-and-unit-testing-1nd9)

-We will use following tools, technologies, and framework in this sample:
+We will use the following tools, technologies, and frameworks in this sample:

 - Visual Studio 2022 and .NET 6.0
 - C#
 - MS SQL DB
 - Clean Architecture
 	- The Clean Architecture is the system architecture guideline proposed by Robert C. Martin also known as Uncle Bob.
-It derived from many architectural guidelines such as Hexagonal Architecture, Onion Architecture, etc.
+It is derived from many architectural guidelines such as Hexagonal Architecture, Onion Architecture, etc.
 - Dapper (mini ORM)
 	- Dapper is a simple Object Mapper or a Micro-ORM and is responsible for mapping between database and programming language.
 - Repository Pattern